linomp/its8020-dumper/README.md

 If the test fails then it shows you an error message in case of the command line options test or the output of the `diff` command for the set dataset tests.

-The script has been tested on Linux (Ubuntu and Arch) as well as NetBSD but if you have problems, let me know.
+The script has been tested on Linux (Ubuntu and Arch) as well as NetBSD.